RuanEmanuell/pokearena/README.md

 This project is an interactive web-based game, built using React, that simulates Pokemon battles.
 Players can initiate a battle and random pokemon and attacks will be selected using the PokeAPI.
 Still under development

-Technologies Used:
+Technologies Used: HTML, CSS, ReactJS and the PokeAPI

-  HTML
-  CSS
-  React (Hooks)
-  PokeAPI

 ### How to Run

      Clone the repository.